 - Grand Champion fleece at the Hoosier Hills Fiber Festival 2015, 2016

-- Madeline teaches educational workshops at KY Farm Festival, KY Green Living Festival, and has presented at Indiana University Southeast.
+- Madeline teaches educational workshops at KY Farm Festival, KY Green Living Festival, Eastern KY Farmer's Conference, and Kentucky Sheep and Fiber Festival and has presented at Indiana University Southeast.
 She served as the Fiberworks Artist Co-ordinator at Americana Community Center in Louisville, KY.

 - Ballyhoo fleeces and yarns have found homes across the globe; we look forward to visiting a festival near you!